 Our most popular plan offers complete nutrition for sustained weight loss

 Most of our clients choose the 1,200-calorie meal plan, designed for healthy and sustainable weight loss no matter what your lifestyle.
 This meal plan offers balanced nutrition through a wide variety of lean protein sources such as chicken, turkey, fish and beef as well as lots of fruits and veggies, whole grains, nuts and seeds.
 In addition to promoting weight loss, this menu follows the guidelines of the American Heart Association, the American Diabetes Association and the Academy of Nutrition & Dietetics to help those with conditions including heart disease, diabetes, high cholesterol, kidney disease and high blood pressure to better manage their health.
 If you’re not sure which plan to choose, feel free to contact us.
 We're happy to help!
-We also encourage you to share our Nutritional Analysis Charts with your physician or dietitian to ensure which of our meal plans is right for you.
+We also encourage you to share our Nutritional Analysis Chart below with your physician or dietitian to ensure which of our meal plans is right for you.

 Balance of macronutrients